 Financial aid recipients are not eligible for a refund until all financial aid programs are reimbursed in accordance with federal, state, and University guidelines.
 To obtain information about the return of financial aid funds, contact the Financial Assistance Office.
 This department can be reached by calling 210-436-3141 or emailing email@example.com.
-Additional information is available on the Financial Aid pages.
+Additional information is available in the Financial Aid section.

 Students residing in campus housing must contact the Office of Residence Life to obtain information about any applicable housing adjustments and penalties.
 This department can be reached at 210-431-4312 or email firstname.lastname@example.org.
 Students must follow the proper check-out procedure outlined in the Residence Life Agreement and must vacate campus housing within 48 hours of the official university withdrawal date.